The PRIDE (Promoting Resilience, Independence, Dedication & Excellence)

 - Ambiguously Human: He's implied to be extremely long lived and when aged looks like a mummufied alien.
 When he has sex with Leslie, a blinding light emerges from them.
 He also has the same powers as Karolina.
 He's later revealed to be the magistrate of the Gibborim race.

 - Bad Boss: He threatens and outright attacks the PRIDE's kids when things don't go his way.
 By the end of season one, they're all conspiring against him.

-- Big Bad: The PRIDE is bound to serve him as a result of their Deal with the Devil.
+- Season 1: The PRIDE are The Heavy and bound to serve him as a result of their Deal with the Devil.
 Leslie, who is the leader of the PRIDE, is subservient to him.

 - Body Surf: He's been doing this for quite awhile, though he claims that he's kept his latest host for longer than average because it was the one by which he fathered Karolina.
 Once this form and his ship is destroyed, he possesses Victor.

 - Canon Foreigner: Neither he nor the other members of his family have any direct analogue to any specific Gibborim from the comics.
 He does share some Decomposite Character traits with Frank Dean, though.